 Your video descriptions are a rich place to include keywords so that your video is found during it’s initial viral run, and years later.
 A good video description will do more than just hype your brand and provide a link to your website.
 It also needs to talk about what the video is all about.

 Samsung went hyper topical during the iPhone bending scandal by creating a video which addressed how well their phones stood up to a little butt pressure.
 The video is great, but the description got people’s attention via keyword placement and an accurate description of what they were trying to accomplish:

 Get even more keywords in your transcript

 Every chance you have of being found naturally via YouTube’s search is an opportunity you need to take to truly do viral video marketing.
 The transcript of your video should be completely accurate to what is said in the video.
 Plan ahead to have a few of your keywords said in the video.

 The newest Samsung Galaxy featured a video that said the name of the phone several times.
 This shows up in the transcript.
 They backed this up by also putting the name in the description as we discussed above.
-At least a few of the 29 million+ views that this video has to date were brought about because someone did a keyword search for that name and found this:
+At least a few of the 30 million+ views that this video has to date were gained because someone did a keyword search for that name and found this: